Beiyang Fleet: First Sino-Japanese War and demise

 In 1894, the Imperial Japanese Navy launched the First Sino-Japanese War against China.
 Due to the lack of government funding and the intensive Japanese naval program, Beiyang's once superior resources were becoming outdated.
 By the time of the Battle of Yalu River (1894), the Beiyang Fleet suffered heavy losses due to the surprise attack of the Japanese and the inferiority of its equipment, and was eventually annihilated in the Battle of Weihaiwei.

 Minor attempts to rebuild the fleet were made after the war, but the Beiyang Navy was never to reattain its former significance.
-From 1896 to 1899 the fleet received new ships from Germany and the United Kingdom, including the s Hai Qi and Hai Tien that arrived in Dagū, where they became part of the reorganized Beiyang Fleet at the time of the Boxer Rebellion.
+From 1896 to 1899 the fleet received new ships from Germany and the United Kingdom, including the s Hai Qi and that arrived in Dagū, where they became part of the reorganized Beiyang Fleet at the time of the Boxer Rebellion.

 In 1909 the Beiyang and Nanyang fleets were merged and re-organised into the Sea Fleet and the River Fleet.